BarberAlec/ARMEmulator/README.md

 Current Features Include:\n

- > Basic instructions such as ADD AND and EOR !!\n
+ - [X] Basic instructions such as ADD AND and EOR !!

- > Labels and Branching with B\n
+ - [X] Labels and Branching with B

-New up and coming features include condition flags and conditional branching!!
+New up and coming features include:\n
+ - [] condition flags

+ - [] conditional branching!!